• Skip to primary navigation

 Wet Ingredients

-• ¾ cup apple cider (or not-from-concentrate apple juice)*
+• ¾ cup of apple cider or milk

 Vanilla-Apple Cider Glaze